abrookins/memento/README.txt

 WHAT IS THIS?

-Memento is an attempt to create a simple, easy-to-use and fun to develop web app for sharing location-based memories.
+Memento is an attempt to create a simple, easy-to-use and fun to develop web app sharing location-based memories.
 In effect, I wanted more features from Google's "My Places" app, so I decided to create my own.

-Technically, the app is a nodejs weekend-project-style hodge-podge written in CoffeeScript and some pure JS for the front-end, using Mongo as the persistence layer (with the Mongoose library), and the Zappa web framework.
+Technically, the app is a nodejs weekend-project-style hodgepodge written in CoffeeScript and some pure JS for the front-end, using Mongo as the persistence layer (with the Mongoose library), and the Zappa web framework.